All patients are actor portrayals.

 ADVERSE REACTIONS

-• Overall, the most common adverse reactions (≥ 10%) reported were injection site reactions (63%).
-Other common adverse reactions included lipodystrophy (28%), ectopic calcifications (14%), and hypersensitivity reactions (12%).
+• In clinical trials, the most common adverse reactions (≥ 10%) reported were injection site reactions (63%), lipodystrophy (28%), ectopic calcifications (14%), and hypersensitivity reactions (12%).
 Possible immune-mediated clinical effects have been identified during post-approval use of STRENSIQ.

 DRUG INTERACTIONS